Step one

 Families hoping to get away for a break before bub arrives can relax knowing that cover is now available.

-Plus, TINZ’s new online medical screening system assesses travellers that have pregnancy-related complications, whether the pregnancy was assisted or not.
+Plus, TINZ’s new online medical assessment system assesses travellers that have pregnancy-related complications, whether the pregnancy was assisted or not.

 coverage under the microscope